Posted on December 22, 2020

 Far too often, busy orthodontic practices have low collection efficiency due to a lack of a follow-through procedure.
 A report by Dentrix shows that once an account ages past 90 days, your office loses 7% of the balance each month.
 Orthodontic marketing companies can assist you in educating your patients and staff about the new payment guidelines.
 Your financial administrator can then have an easier time leading your follow-up efforts.
 Sharing your percentage goal with your front-desk staff can help you meet your financial goals.

 One of the many challenges orthodontists face today is collections.
 An orthodontic consulting group can assist you in creating a financial policy that will outline your billing strategies.
-OrthoSynetics can help your practice smoothen their orthodontic revenue cycle management for a better future.
+OrthoSynetics can help your practice smoothen your orthodontic revenue cycle management for a better future.
+Contact our office today!